 Those boxes of baby lettuces are sure easy to pick up at the grocery store, but those fine lettuce leaves wilt very easily.
 For my salad prep on the go, I have switched to using firmer greens such as kale or cabbage.
 Romaine lettuce and iceberg lettuce hold up better than the thinner leaved lettuces.
 Other great greens are swiss chard, radicchio and you can shred broccoli stems to make a salad, too.

 Don’t add salad dressing when prepping lettuces.

 Your dressing will definitely lead to soggy lettuces, so make sure to add it only as you are about to eat a salad that has lettuce in it.
 There are many great options for on-the-go salad containers that contain a little cup for salad dressing.
 This goes for adding anything, even a little vinegar to a lettuce-based salad.

 To prevent your dressing, from wilting your lettuce, place the dressing in the bowl first, then put a layer of firm vegetables, meat or cheese over the dressing, and then add your lettuce to the top.
 Toss your salad with a fork before eating.

 One way I keep my salads from getting soggy is to prep the ingredients and store them separately, but in one bin in my fridge for easy assembly.
 This means I can custom-make a salad each day in minutes.
 It keeps things interesting and it is a great way to make sure salads are an option for the whole family.

 Use the right storage container.

-Mason jar salads are still a thing, but they really don’t properly store a salad and they can actually lead to sogginess because they tend to crush your greens.
-Instead, try getting a proper container that is more like a bowl to keep things from getting completely smashed.
+Mason jar salads are still a thing, but they really don’t properly store a leafy salad and they can actually lead to sogginess because they tend to crush your greens.
+Instead, try getting a proper container that is more like a bowl to keep your leafy greens from getting completely smashed.
 I like using a glass container with a lid that will hold at least 4 cups of salad.

 Limit how much liquid comes from ingredients.